Contrary to popular opinion, ischaemic CVD is NOT caused by high blood cholesterol or triglycerides.

 (c) Hyperglycemia (high blood sugar).
 A result of excessive intake of sugar/fructose/carbohydrate;

 (d) Elevated homocysteine levels.
-A consequence of too much meat and/or milk and milk products;
+A consequence of too much meat and/or dairy products;

 (e) Overly acid-forming diet